rz0718/H6751NTU.github.io/project/project.md

 #### Last Year Analysis

 Here, you may find some analysis upon the last year reports.
-It basically consists of two steps.
+It basically consists of two steps:

 - [PDF Extraction](pyp_analyze/PDF_Extraction.html)